5l1v3r1/repoclone/README.md

-perlm : Clone only Cpan (Modules by name) repository python : Clone only Python (source code) repository ruby : Clone only Ruby /source code) repository
+perlm : Clone only Cpan (Modules by name) repository python : Clone only Python (source code) repository ruby : Clone only Ruby /source code) repository openwrt : clone full repository of Openwrt pfsense : Clone full repository of Pfsense

+repo : nginx server configuration file to be added to "/etc/nginx/sites-enabled/" directory

+note : by default the nginx file is pointed to port 80 , but if you want to user a different port then edit the file and change the listening port

 Information :
 These scripts will clone the repository to /repositories/ folder on your HDD , if you want to change the location then edit the scripts and where it is :